Hiroo Onoda: Early life and service

 On 26 December 1944, Onoda was sent to lead guerrilla warfare operations on Lubang Island in the Japanese-occupied Philippines.
-His mission was to destroy the island's airstrip and the pier at its harbor ahead of the Allied invasion, as well as to destroy any enemy planes or boats that attempted to land.
+His mission was to destroy the island's airstrip and the pier at its harbor ahead of the Allied invasion as well as to destroy any enemy planes or boats that attempted to land.
 His orders explicitly stated that under no circumstances was he to surrender or take his own life.
-When Onoda arrived on Lubang, he encountered officers who outranked him and prevented him from carrying out his mission, which aided United States and Philippine Commonwealth forces in capturing the island when they landed on 28 February 1945.
+When Onoda arrived on Lubang, he encountered officers who outranked him and prevented him from carrying out his mission, which aided American and Philippine resistance movement forces in capturing the island when they landed, on 28 February 1945.
 After a short period, all but Second Lieutenant Onoda and three other soldiers (Private Yuichi Akatsu, Corporal Shōichi Shimada, and Private First Class Kinshichi Kozuka) had died or surrendered.
 Onoda led the three men into the island's mountains.

 Time in hiding

-While in hiding, Onoda and his companions continued their mission, carrying out guerrilla activities, surviving on bananas, coconuts, stolen rice and cattle, and on several occasions engaging in shootouts with locals and the police.
-They successfully evaded American and Filipino search parties, and attacked villagers whom they believed to be enemy guerrillas, allegedly killing up to 30 civilians on the island during their time in hiding.
+While in hiding, Onoda and his companions continued their mission, carrying out guerrilla activities, surviving on bananas, coconuts, stolen rice and cattle, and on several occasions engaging in shootouts with locals and police.

+First time seeing surrender announcement

-The first time Onoda's group saw a leaflet announcing that Japan had surrendered was in October 1945; a separate group of Japanese holdouts showed them a note left behind by islanders that read: "The war ended on 15 August.
+The first time Onoda's group saw a leaflet announcing that Japan had surrendered was in October 1945: a separate group of Japanese holdouts showed them a note left behind by islanders that read: "The war ended on 15 August.
 Come down from the mountains!"
-The men concluded that the leaflet was Allied propaganda, and reasoned that they would not have been fired on before if the war had ended.
+The men concluded that the leaflet was Allied propaganda and reasoned that they would not have been fired on before if the war had ended.
 Near the end of 1945, leaflets with a surrender order from General Tomoyuki Yamashita of the Japanese Fourteenth Area Army were dropped by air on Lubang.
-Onoda's group studied them to determine whether they were genuine, and decided they were not.
+Onoda's group studied them to determine whether they were genuine and decided that they were not.

+Despite repeated attempts by Japanese authorities to convince him that the war had ended through leaflets, search missions, and radio broadcasts, Onoda remained convinced that these messages were a form of enemy propaganda.
+He continued his attacks on civilians, allegedly killing up to 30 people on the island.
+Some victims were attacked while accompanied by their children or grandchildren, and accounts describe these incidents as involving extreme violence, including the use of knives and other weapons.

+According to Beatrice Trefalt, a Japan scholar of Monash University, Onoda's claim that he was unaware of the war's conclusion is questionable.
+She notes that while he later maintained that he did not know the conflict had ended, Onoda was not completely isolated from outside information, as he had access to sources such as newspapers and carried a transistor radio while living on Lubang Island.